surlabs/GeoGebraForILIAS/README.md

 This GeoGebra version 8.0 requires [PHP](https://php.net) version 7.4 or 8.0.x to work properly on your ILIAS 8 platform

 ### Installation steps

+If the srGeoGebra plugin is installed on your platform, **remove the code found under Customizing/.../srGeoGebra but do not uninstall the plugin itself.**

 1. Create subdirectories, if necessary for Customizing/global/plugins/Services/COPage/PageComponent/ or run the following script fron the ILIAS root

 ```bash